nicolargo/glances/README.rst

 *Note*: Python headers are required to install psutil.
 For example, on Debian/Ubuntu you need to install first the *python-dev* package.

-*Note 2*: You can also install the following libs in order to use optionnal features:
+You can also install the following libraries in order to use optional
+features:

 .. code-block:: console